Famous Books Written By Psychiatrists

 Against Depression, by Dr. Peter Kramer

-From the writer of Listening to Prozac, this book challenges our understanding of mood disorders and helps readers understand psychological research on depression.
+From the writer of Listening to Prozac, this book challenges public understanding of mood disorders and helps readers understand psychological research on depression.
 Against Depression also offers hope to those experiencing this disease by providing research on depression and resilience.

 Books on other psychiatric topics